ninamutty/backbone-review/README.md

 ### Backbone Events

-Look at the listener initialize functions.
+Look at the listenTo calls in the initialize functions.
 Are any of the views listening to events on other objects, such as Models, Collections or Views?

 Diagram those events as well.